 The Administrative Unit supports the work of the CIF, including the CTF, and also supports the CTF Trust Fund Committee and other bodies of the CIF.
-The Administrative Unit is housed in the Washington, DC offices of the World Bank and comprises a team of professional and administrative staff.
+The Administrative Unit is housed in the Washington, D.C. offices of the World Bank and comprises a team of World Bank professional and administrative staff.
 The Administrative Unit's responsibilities include the preparation of documentation for review by the CTF Trust Fund Committee, the formulation of recommendations on program criteria and priorities, and the preparation of the annual consolidated report on the CTF's activities, performance, status of implementation, in addition to managing partnerships and external relations.

-The World Bank serves both as a Trustee and as an Implementing Entity (IE) for the CIF.
-In its capacity as the Trustee of the CTF, the World Bank established a trust fund (World Bank Reference TF0069011) for the CTF under administration by IBRD as Trustee (the "Trust Fund") on February 25, 2009 (date of inception, hereinafter referred to as "Inception"), to receive contributions from contributors.
+IBRD serves as the Trustee and the World Bank serves as an Implementing Entity (IE) for the CTF.
+In its capacity as the Trustee of the CTF, IBRD established a trust fund (World Bank Reference TF069011) for the CTF under administration by IBRD as Trustee (the "Trust Fund") on February 25, 2009 (date of inception, hereinafter referred to as "Inception"), to receive contributions from contributors.
 The Trust Fund holds the assets of the CTF, pursuant to the terms of the contribution agreements/arrangements entered into with the contributors.
 In accordance with the decisions taken by the CTF Trust Fund Committee, or the MDB Committee where relevant, and subject to the availability of applicable resources in the Trust Fund and the terms of the contribution agreements/arrangements, the Trustee makes commitments and transfers the CTF resources, in the manner agreed with the MDBs.
-In addition, in its capacity as an IE of the CTF, the World Bank has established a separate trust fund (i.e., the CTF trust fund under administration by the World Bank as IE) to receive CTF funds from this Trust Fund.
+In addition, in its capacity as an IE of the CTF, the World Bank has established a separate trust fund (i.e., the CTF trust fund under administration by the World Bank as IE) to receive CTF funds transferred by the Trustee from this Trust Fund.

 These special purpose financial statements report solely upon the activities of the Trust Fund.
-Separate special purpose financial statements are prepared for (i) the SCF trust fund under administration by IBRD as Trustee, (ii) the CTF trust fund under administration by the World Bank as IE, and (iii) the SCF trust fund under administration by the World Bank as IE. In addition, these special purpose financial statements do not include any activities undertaken by other MDBs as IEs of the CTF and SCF, as they are reported separately.
+Separate special purpose financial statements are prepared for (i) the CTF trust fund under administration by the World Bank as IE, (ii) the SCF trust fund under administration by IBRD as Trustee, and (iii) the SCF trust fund under administration by the World Bank as IE. In addition, these special purpose financial statements do not include any activities undertaken by other MDBs as IEs of the CTF and SCF, as they are reported separately.